kamotos/django-invoice/README.md

 submit a pull request or open an issue.
 It is a small project so should be easy to picked up.

-* Remove the need for a user profile.
 * Recurring invoice support.
 * Replace current invoice customization with something new.
 * Improve documentation.